FREE EXPRESS Shipping for orders over $150

 The Verdict

 Jerky earns second place for versatility and accessibility.
-When you can't find quality air-dried beef, good jerky beats processed bars every time.
+When you can't find quality slow-dried biltong, good jerky beats processed bars every time.

 Protein bars finish third but serve their purpose for specific needs.
 Just don't fool yourself into thinking they're health food.